mohae/magicnum/README.md

 Since formats can have different valid extensions, an extension can be matched to a `Format` by using `magicnum.GetFormatFromString(ext)`.

 ## Endianness
-This library currently supports checking the magic number using __Little Endian__ only.
-If there is need for __Big Endian__ support, please file an issue or make a pull request.
+This library currently supports checking the magic number using _little endian_ only.
+If there is need for _big endian_ support, please file an issue or make a pull request.
 Ofc, the latter is preferred!

 ## Copyright
 Copyright 2015 by Joel Scoble.